alexellis/upload-assets/README.md

 MIT

+## Contribution guide

-Any contributions must be proposed via a GitHub issue before being worked on.
+1) Any contributions must be proposed via a GitHub issue for discussion before being worked on.

-You should also use `git commit -s` and follow the [DCO](https://developercertificate.org)
+2) You should also use `git commit -s` and follow the [DCO](https://developercertificate.org).